 ORCiD – Students are encouraged to establish an Open Researcher and Contributor ID (ORCiD) and begin to populate their profile at http://orcid.org.
-ORCiD is a free, personal digital identifier that several funders, publishers, scholarly associations, databases, and universities are beginning to adopt or require.
+ORCiD is a free, personal digital identifier, which several funders, publishers, scholarly associations, databases, and universities are beginning to adopt or require.
 Many scholars will want to establish their ORCiD profile and maintain it throughout their careers.
 Students are also encouraged to include their ORCiD in their thesis submission in Open Scholarship.
 For further information, review http://libguides.wustl.edu/orcid.

 Activated WUSTL key and password

-Your submission has no revisions, but we are missing required paperwork.
+Thesis submission has no revisions, but we are missing required paperwork.

-On the second page of the order form, “Document Information as Uploaded” will appear on the right side of the page; verify the total number of pages, number of color versus black and white, and the information about images is all accurate.
+On the second page of the order form, “Document Information as Uploaded” will appear on the right side of the page; ensure the total number of pages, number of color versus black and white, and the information about images is all accurate.
 Doctoral students who submit to ProQuest will already have embedded fonts.

-Students may consult the FAQ section of the bindery’s website: http://thesisondemand.com/faq.
+Students may consult the FAQ section of the bindery’s website: https://www.thesisondemand.com/faq.
 Students will need to enter the university’s zip code, 63130, in order to access these questions and answers.

 Note to Doctoral students: Doctoral students must also submit an online Survey of Earned Doctorates form.
 The completion of this survey is a graduation requirement, so please plan to complete the survey prior to the dissertation deadline.
-Ph.D. students also must complete the Post-Graduate Job Survey.
+Ph.D. students should complete the Post-Graduate Job Survey.
 All Ph.D. students should refer to the Doctoral Dissertation Guide with any questions regarding their requirements.